ncteisen/the-hypertextual-library/pride_and_prejudice/text.txt

 elopement.
 I know it all; that the young man's marrying her was a patched-up business, at the expence of your father and uncles.
 And is such a girl to be my nephew's sister?
 Is her husband, is the son of his late father's steward, to be his brother?
-Heaven and earth!--of what are you thinking?
+Heaven and earth! -- of what are you thinking?
 Are the shades of Pemberley to be thus polluted?"

 "You can now have nothing further to say," she resentfully answered.